 Fund Your Unpaid Internship

-The Eagle Intern Fellowship provides financial support to Boston College undergraduates who obtain internships with organizations that are not able to provide a salary.
+The Eagle Intern Fellowship provides financial support to Boston College undergraduates who obtain summer internships with organizations that are not able to provide a salary.
 By eliminating financial barriers, this program provides an opportunity for you to explore your career interests and experience the world of work.

 Selected Eagle Intern Fellows receive: